 A Cochrane author's most important resource is their Cochrane Review Group.
-Your Co-ordinating Editor (CE), Managing Editor (ME) and Trials Search Co-ordinator (TSC) are likely to be able to answer your questions, give you advice and help, and send you to the sources of information you need.
+Your Co-ordinating Editor (CE), Managing Editor (ME) and Information Specialist (IS) are likely to be able to answer your questions, give you advice and help, and send you to the sources of information you need.

 The following are some other resources useful to Cochrane authors.